wtg/shuttletracker/README.md

 2. Clone the repository to your computer.
 This can be done with `git clone https://github.com/wtg/shuttletracker`.
 3. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed.
     - This can be done with `sudo apt-get install postgresql`
 4. Create a postgres databased titled "shuttletracker".
+(WE HIGHLY RECOMMEND USING PGADMIN)
     - This can be done by running `createdb shuttletracker`.
 If there is an error `createdb: could not connect to database postgres: FATAL: role "<username>" does not exist`, it is due that adminstrator has not created a PostgreSQL user account for you.
 It can be fixed by `psql -U postgres` in terminal, `CREATE USER <username>;`, `ALTER USER <username> SUPERUSER CREATEDB;` in `postgres=#`.
 And you can confirm the success by running `\du` in `postgres=#`.
     - Alternatively, download the Postgres management software [pgAdmin](https://www.pgadmin.org/download/).
 Click on the Servers drop down, then the Databases drop down, and add a database titled "shuttletracker" by right-clicking on Databases and selecting create.
 5. Switch to the Shuttle Tracker directory (`cd shuttletracker`)